Jos. A. Bank offers to buy Men's Wearhouse, gets brush-off

 Jos.
-A. Bank Clothiers Inc JOSB.O offered to buy Men's Wearhouse Inc MW.N on Wednesday for about $2.3 billion in cash but was swiftly rebuffed by its larger rival, which dismissed the offer as "inadequate" and said it could do better on its own.
+A. Bank Clothiers Inc JOSB.O offered to buy bigger rival Men's Wearhouse Inc MW.N for about $2.3 billion to create a men's apparel heavyweight with more than 1,700 stores - a proposal that Men's Wearhouse swiftly rejected.

-Later on Wednesday Men's Wearhouse adopted a poison pill, or shareholder rights plan, that would be triggered if an outside investor acquires more than 10 percent or more of Men's Wearhouse common stock, or 15 percent if a passive institutional investor were to take a stake.
-The poison pill, a device used by companies to prevent hostile takeovers, expires September 30, 2014, unless Men's Wearhouse decides to end it earlier.

-The $48 cash offer, which would create a men's wear heavyweight with more than 1,700 stores in North America, is a 36 percent premium to the closing price of Men's Wearhouse shares on Tuesday.
+The offer of $48 per share in cash is a 36 percent premium to the closing price of Men's Wearhouse shares on Tuesday.

-But Men's Wearhouse shares closed the day up 27.8 percent at $45.03 on Wednesday, below the offer price.
-Jos.
-A. Bank's closed 6.4 percent at $44.33 on the Nasdaq.
-After Men's Wearhouse announced the poison pill, shares fell 0.5 percent in after hours.
+The offer, which comes at a time of intense competition in the men's suit market, would be funded by a combination of cash-on-hand, debt and new equity, including a $250 million investment by Golden Gate Capital, Jos.
+A. Bank said.

-Men's Wearhouse said the non-binding offer undervalued the company and its growth prospects.
+However, Men's Wearhouse said the non-binding offer undervalued the company and could raise anti-trust issues.

-"We are confident that we can achieve total shareholder returns well in excess of what can be derived from Jos.
-A Bank's unsolicited and inadequate proposal," Men's Wearhouse CEO Doug Ewert said in a statement.

-Men's Wearhouse last month bought designer brand Joseph Abboud for about $97.5 million.
-The company said that deal, along with its expansion of full service stores, outlet stores and expanding its share of the formalwear market would lift its shares more than being bought by Jos A. Bank would.
+The "highly opportunistic" proposal also did not reflect the company's growth strategy and upside potential, Bill Sechrest, lead director of the Men's Wearhouse board, said in a statement.

+"The challenging second quarter results led to a 12 percent decline in Men's Wearhouse's stock price, which Men's Wearhouse believes does not fairly reflect the intrinsic value of Men's Wearhouse shares," the company said.

 Fremont, California-based Men's Wearhouse had a market value of about $1.68 billion, compared with Jos.
 A. Bank's $1.17 billion, as of Tuesday's close.